Without a doubt, Drake Bay should be on everybody’s Costa Rican itinerary.

 #4 Explore hidden beaches on the coastal walk and spot some monkeys along the way

 If you want a break from tours, then the coastal walk from Drake Bay to San Josecito Beach is the perfect way to spend the day.
-You’ll be able to spot wildlife yourself, go at your own pace and it’s free!
+You’ll be able to spot wildlife yourself and go at your own pace and it’s free!

-PRO-TIP: If you don’t fancy walking back from San Josecito beach, then you can arrange to get on one of the boats returning to Drake Bay.
-They run between 12-2pm and you’ll need to pay $10 per person.
+Top tip: If you don’t fancy walking back from San Josecito beach, then you can arrange to get on one of the boats returning to Drake Bay.
+They run between 12:00 and 14:00 and you’ll need to pay $10 per person.

 Drake Bay is one of the best places in Costa Rica to see whales and dolphins.

 Between mid-July and October, Drake Bay becomes a Humpback Whale playground.
 During these months, the whales migrate to Drake Bay to breed and give birth in the warm, tropical waters.